The 18th annual student & alumni film competition of Southern Oregon University.

 SOU STUDENT FILM FESTIVAL RULES (PLEASE READ BEFORE SUBMITTING)

-2) All film and script submissions must have been directed or written by a student while enrolled at least part time at Southern Oregon University between Spring 2022 and Spring 2023 (or directed or written in the same period by alumni who graduated Spring 2021 or later; or by a high school or community college student who has applied to or plans on applying to SOU's Digital Cinema Major).
+2) All film submissions must have been directed or written by a student while enrolled at least part-time at Southern Oregon University between Spring 2023 and Spring 2024 (or by a high school or community college student who has applied to or plans on applying to SOU's Digital Cinema Major).
+Film submitted after a student has graduated will be placed in the Alumni category, out of competition.
 Official selections from past SOUSFF seasons will not be considered.

-3) No film submission may exceed 15 minutes total running time (5 minutes for Future Raider category), including credits.
+3) No film submission may exceed 15 minutes total running time including credits (5 minutes for Future Raider category).
 No script submission may exceed 15 pages total (5 pages for Future Raider category) not including title page.

 4) All submissions must be uploaded to FilmFreeway and authorized for downloading.
 When exporting your work for FilmFreeway, follow all the instructions at this link to ensure the best quality online screener: